amirrezabsh/Pretrained-Object-Detection-NN-Models-Fine-Tuning-using-RL/README.md

 - `.gitignore` excludes `.env`, datasets (`data/`), checkpoints, and virtual envs.
-- The project now tunes multiple model-agnostic post-processing parameters (threshold, NMS IoU, max detections).
+- The project now tunes multiple model-agnostic post-processing parameters (threshold and NMS IoU).
 Adapters can be added to wrap other detectors while keeping the same RL loop.

 ### macOS Metal / MPS